 We have plenty of ideas of what we could do with the land, but we’re not sure what we will do with it.
 As of now, everything is just a dream or an idea.
 Still, we have to plan for everything that we may want to do.
 Of those dreams, two need specific planning: an event venue and a market garden.

 Ryan has a small obsession with The Market Gardener, so we’ve prepared for that in the slim case that we see it through.
 Fortunately, there is not much to do other than have access to a wind protected, south sloping hill.
 At a minimum, we’ll have a small family garden.
 Should we enjoy gardening that much, everything will be accessible to the road and storage.

 More likely, we would build a second structure on the land.
 First thoughts are for a wedding venue.
-We were recently inspired by The Farm in Asheville, and Amanda loves to plan events.
+We were recently inspired by The Farm in Asheville, and my wife loves to plan events.
 Seems like a perfect fit.
 A lot has to go right for this to be a reality.
 There are no guarantees, but we’ll plan for it anyways.
 The main considerations are a view, proximity to the house, and places for parking.
 Check, check and check.

 Now that we have all these grand ideas, we’ve got to find out if they’re possible.
 This step was probably the most intimidating since we’re complete general contracting newbies.
 The first thing we did was to gather all of the online resources.
 Fortunately, there were plenty in our county.
 Most importantly, an online map (see image) that tells you what zone you are in along with other information like flood areas and topography.
 This tool showed us that we will be in zone RR, which is a rural residential designation.